rewonc/rewonc.github.io-deprecated/_posts/2014-11-03-A-thousand-nails-and-three-threads.markdown

 Some time ago I came across the "Constellation" pieces by artist Kumi Yamashita.
 They're awesome--check out her [online gallery](http://www.kumiyamashita.com/constellation/).
 Taking a white board, thousands of small nails, and a single sewing thread, she weaves marvelously intricate portraits of people around her.
 I find it amazing how she can turn a few simple componenet materials into something that seems so lifelike, organic, and real.

 It just so happens that a few weeks ago I moved into a big loft in Emeryville, CA. The ceilings are about 20 feet tall and cry out "Put art on me!"
 If you have the kind of intuition, perseverance, and raw artistic ability that Yamashita has, these walls are probably a great opportunity to unleash your inner Picasso.
 I suffer from a lack of all of those things, however, and as I can't afford to buy anyone else's art either, I thought the walls would remain barren for my time here.
-So goes my dreams for calling it an _artist's loft_.
+So went my dreams of calling it an _artist's loft_.

-But after ruminating on it for some time, I realized, _I do know Javascript_.
+But after ruminating for some time, I realized, _I do know Javascript_.
 And Javascript makes dreams come true.
 Perhaps, with a little bit of Javascripting, I could write something that would substitute for artistic talent, perseverance, and intuition and allow me to furnish my walls like a real artist would.

 So that was my programming assignment for the last week.
 Create a script that would analyze an image and output instructions for recreating it in real life with nails and thread a la Yamashita.
 And also, why not do it in color, too?

 This seemed like a project that would turn out to be much harder than I originally anticipated, but I decided to do it anyway.
 This post details the algorithm I came up with.
-The physical construction of the piece will be detailed in following post.
+The physical construction of the piece will be detailed in a following post.

 ##Tools